bcgov/embc-ess/embc-app/Migrations/Readme.md

 In Visual Studio we need to open the Visual Studio installer to get the right packages to install.
 "Get Tools and Features" from the "Tools" menu.
 Choose the `SQL Server Express 2016 LocalDB` package and install it.
 Be sure to have dotnet core 2.1 installed as well.

 When the project runs it should connect to SQL Server Express and seed things like the country information from the seeder files.
+Run the project with the `F5` key.

 You can check the data in the database with Azure Data Studio or a similar GUI based Microsoft SQL client.